Coast Guard, DHS.

 We have included a summary of the annual costs for BWM in this preamble to the final rule.
 A detailed analysis of annual costs for BWM can be found in the final Regulatory Evaluation, which is available in the public docket for this rule.

 Two commenters stated that our estimated costs for ballast water exchange were too low.
-One commenter stated that a single exchange for a large bulk carrier would be several times more than our estimate.
+One commenter stated that a single exchange for a large Start Printed Page 44958bulk carrier would be several times more than our estimate.
 The second commenter stated that the annual cost for container ships would be higher than our estimate.

 Our cost-per-exchange estimates are based on information from class societies, ballast water literature, and the U.S. Maritime Administration.
 We believe that the alternate estimates provided by the commenters greatly overstate, in one case by an order of magnitude, the costs of ballast water exchange.
 Additionally, these commenters did not provide documentation or substantiation for their alternate estimates.
 We have not, therefore, modified our cost estimates based on these comments.